Stake US

 Virginia requires players to be 21+ years old, while Alabama requires 19+ years.
 Younger players can access casinos in Alabama.

-Both states currently show "Legal uncertainty" for sweepstakes casino availability.
-Virginia currently shows legal uncertainty, while Alabama shows legal uncertainty.
+Virginia currently shows "Available" while Alabama shows "Legal uncertainty".
+Virginia currently shows available, while Alabama shows legal uncertainty.
 Check both state guides before registering because operator access and state notes can change.

 The minimum gambling age in Virginia is 21 years old, while in Alabama it's 19 years old.
 Players must be older to participate in Virginia.

-Virginia offers more casino options (198 vs 183).
+Virginia currently offers broader availability than Alabama.
 The better fit still depends on your preferred operators, age eligibility, and current state-specific notes.

 If you're physically located in Virginia or Alabama, you can access only the operators available in that state.
 Sweepstakes casinos verify location and only allow play when you're in an eligible state under the operator's terms.